Shannon Breen

-Shannon Breen (born March 16, 1989) is an American football center who is a free agent.
+Shannon Breen (born March 16, 1989) is an American former professional football center who played in the Arena Football League (AFL).
 He played college football at West Virginia Wesleyan.
-He has been a member of the Milwaukee Mustangs, Green Bay Blizzard, Cleveland Gladiators, Montreal Alouettes and Philadelphia Soul.
+He was a member of the Milwaukee Mustangs, Green Bay Blizzard, Cleveland Gladiators, Montreal Alouettes and Philadelphia Soul.

-Early years
+Early life

 Breen graduated from Linganore High School in Frederick, Maryland in 2007.
-He earned First Team Carroll All-Gazette Football and First Team All-MVAL Chesapeake Conference honors as a center his senior season in 2006.
+He earned first-team Carroll All-Gazette Football and first-team All-MVAL Chesapeake Conference honors as a center his senior season in 2006.

 College career

 Breen was a four-year starter and a two-year captain for the West Virginia Wesleyan Bobcats of West Virginia Wesleyan College.
 He became a starter at center midway through his freshman year and then moved to right tackle the following year.
 He was then a left tackle his final two years of college.
-Breen earned Second Team All-WVIAC honors his junior season in 2009.
-He earned First Team All-WVIAC honors as a left tackle his senior year in 2010 while helping the Bobcats achieve a 9-2 record and the school’s first Top 25 appearance.
+Breen earned second-team All-WVIAC honors his junior season in 2009.
+He earned first-team All-WVIAC honors as a left tackle his senior year in 2010 while helping the Bobcats achieve a 9-2 record and the school’s first Top 25 appearance.
 He was selected to the 2010 All-American Bowl and the 2011 Cactus Bowl.
 Breen was named the Mick Tingelhoff Award winner as the top offensive lineman at the conclusion of the 2010 All-American Bowl.
-He also garnered Second Team All-Super Region 1 accolades in 2010.
+He also garnered second-team All-Super Region 1 accolades in 2010.
 He studied criminal justice and sociology at West Virginia Wesleyan.
 Breen graduated in 2011.